aws-samples/data-protection/README.md

 # Workshops

-**Please review and complete all prerequisites before attempting these workshops.**
+**Please review and complete all the above prerequisites before attempting these workshops.**

 <!DOCTYPE html>
 <html>